 Hello Everyone, the month of July is already half gone, and that means I am a bit overdue in sharing my financial results for June.
-June was a roller coaster ride of a month for my business with my account being suspended, and some of my best sales days of the year.
+June was a roller coaster ride of a month for my business because I had my amazon seller account suspended, and some of my best sales days of the year.
 We’ll get into the details shortly, if you missed any of my past financial results posts, you can find them HERE.

 We’ll get started with how my time was spent during June.
 I only worked on weekdays on this business for the most part.
 I took 2 working days completely off during June, and worked the remainder of the days.
 In total, I would say I averaged 40 hours per week on the business during June.
 There was a little over a day of sales lost due to the suspension, and there was a majority of a day spent working on getting my account reinstated as well.
 So not all time spent was immediately revenue generating.